 Abigail: Indianapolis Latin course instructor

-...at the University of Washington who works on education policy.
-As an undergraduate, I was involved with a student organization that tutored students at a local K-8 school who were struggling with reading and writing.
+...organization that tutored students at a local K-8 school who were struggling with reading and writing.
 My student was thirteen years old, and most of the resources for his reading level were aimed at students much younger.
 In order to keep him engaged, I had to get creative.
-We would practice reading comprehension using the sports...
+We would practice reading comprehension using the sports section of the newspaper, and did short creative writing exercises.
+I learned a lot about how to get students...

 Education & Certification